Business Process Management Overview

 The equation for net present value (NPV) as:

-Where n is the number of periods, t is the time period, r is the per period cost of capital for the organization (also denoted as I if annual interest rate is used) and CFt is the cash flow in time period t.
+Where n is the number of periods, t is the time period, r is the per-period cost of capital for the organization (also denoted as I if the annual interest rate is used) and CFt is the cash flow in time period t.
 Note that CFO cash flow in period zero is also denoted as the initial investment.
 The cash flow for a given period, CFt is calculated as:

 CFt = CFB,t – CFC,t

 Where CFB,t, is the cash flow from project benefits in time period t and CFC,t, are the project costs in the same time period.
 The standard convention for cash flow is positive (+) for inflows and negative (—) for outflows.

 The conversion from an annual percentage rate (APR) equal to I, to a rate r for a shorter time period, with m periods per year is:

 If the project NPV is positive, for a given cost of capital, (r), the project is normally approved.

 The internal rate of return (IRR) is interest or discount rate, I or r, that results in a zero net present value, NPV = 0, for the project.
 This is equivalent to stating that time weighted inflows equal the time weighted outflows.
 The equation for IRR is